MaterializeInc/materialize/doc/user/content/sql/functions/now_and_mz_logical_timestamp.md

     parent: 'sql-functions'
 ---

-In Materialize, `now()` doesn't represent the system time; it represents the time with timezone when the query was executed.
-By contrast, `mz_logical_timestamp()` represents the logical time at which the query executes.
+In Materialize, `now()` doesn't represent the system time, as it does in most systems; it represents the time with timezone when the query was executed. `mz_logical_timestamp()` comes closer to what `now()` typically indicates, since it represents the logical time at which the query executes, based on the system time defined by the system on which `materialized` is installed.
+Neither `now()` nor `mz_logical_timestamp()` can be used when creating views.

-In most Materialize queries, you should use `mz_logical_timestamp()` where you might use `now()` in other systems, for example, when defining [temporal filters](https://materialize.com/temporal-filters/) or when creating materialized views from multiple sources with potentially conflicting system times.
+The typical uses for `mz_logical_timestamp()` are:

+* Internal debugging
+* Defining [temporal filters](https://materialize.com/temporal-filters/) (`now` can also be used for this purpose)

+## Internal debugging

+`mz_logical_timestamp()` can be useful if you need to understand the time up to which data has been ingested by `materialized`.
+It corresponds to the timestamp column of [TAIL](/sql/tail).
+Generally a `CREATE SOURCE` command will cause Materialize to ingest data and produce timestamps that correspond to milliseconds since the Unix epoch.

+## Temporal filters

+You can use `mz_logical_timestamp()` to define temporal filters for materialized view, or computations for fixed windows of time.
+For more information, see [Temporal Filters: Enabling Windowed Queries in Materialize](https://materialize.com/temporal-filters/).

 ## Example

+### Temporal filter using mz_logical_timestamp()

 For this example, you'll need to create a sample data source and create a materialized view from it for later reference.